-All Gender housing is an option for all upper division undergraduate students, at least 18 years of age, who are eligible for Univeristy housing.
-This may include those who identify as transgender or are questioning their gender identity or do not wish to adhere to prescribed gender classifications.
+All Gender housing is an option for all upper division undergraduate students, at least 18 years of age, who are eligible for University housing.
+This can include those who identify as transgender or are questioning their gender identity or don't adhere to prescribed gender classifications.
 All Gender housing also decreases heteronormative assumptions regarding housing assignments.
-Students who are uncomfortable with a same-sex roommate or do not wish to have a same-sex roommate also have more options from which to choose.
+Students who are uncomfortable with a same-sex roommate or don't want to have a same-sex roommate also have more options than in co-ed housing.

 All Gender housing is provided in suite-style (sharing a bathroom) double and single rooms and single rooms with private bathrooms.
 For shared living arrangements (that is, in suite-style double and single rooms), upper division students must mutually request one another as roommates or suitemates and select a room together during the Room Selection process in the spring semester.
 Students must select the All Gender housing option in the housing application.
 All Gender housing will never be forced upon a student.

 If a vacancy occurs during the year, the current resident is encouraged to find an agreeable roommate who would also be placed in the housing system as All Gender.
-If that is not possible, Residence Life & Housing will work with the current occupant to identify the best solution, but reserves the right to assign the room as a gender dynamic space.
+If that isn't possible, we'll work with the current occupant to identify the best solution, but reserves the right to assign the room as a gender dynamic space.
 That is, the current occupant would designate the gender any other student assigned there, if not mutually identified.

 Who can participate in All Gender housing?

 Students in All Gender Housing must be undergraduate students, at least 18 years of age, and eligible for University housing.
-First year students may apply for All Gender housing if spaces exist.
-If space does not exist, Residence Life & Housing staff members will work with any First Year student to find them a comfortable housing alternative, and they should contact the office directly at (302) 831-4663 and request to speak with an Assignments staff member.
+First year students can apply for All Gender housing if spaces exist.
+If space doesn't exist, we'll work with any First Year student to find them a comfortable housing alternative, and they should contact our main office directly at (302) 831-4663 and request to speak with an Assignments staff member.